Here's Why We Need To 'Stop At The Click' When Getting Gas In Our Vehicles

 DENVER (CBS4) – What do you do when you’re getting gas and the pump stops (clicks) with a total of $34.87 on the screen?
 If you just said (or thought) keep going until it gets to $35.00 then please read this entire story.
 You’re about to learn a very simple action that you can take to help prevent what you see in the picture below.

 Colorado’s Front Range has battled air quality issues for decades.
-According to a report from NASA the air quality in Denver violated national standards up to 200 days per year during the 1970s and early 80s.READ MORE: COVID In Colorado: State Requires Unvaccinated Residential Care Staff Be Tested At Beginning Of Every Shift
+According to a report from NASA the air quality in Denver violated national standards up to 200 days per year during the 1970s and early 80s.READ MORE: Suspect Said 'You're Killing Me' As Aurora Police Officer John Haubert Pistol-Whipped And Choked Him

 Some of the problem is our geography combined with local weather patterns and we can’t really change that.
 Surface wind directions and weak upper-level wind speeds during the summer can actually work to keep pollutants trapped near the ground along the Front Range, regardless of how large the population is and what activities we do.